garden-lord/website/README.md

 }
 ```

-Finally, run the server and see that it's working by going to [http://localhost:5000/](http://localhost:5000/) in your browser.
+Finally, run the server

 ```bash
 python server.py
 ```

+Check that it's working by going to [http://localhost:5000/](http://localhost:5000/) in your browser.